Milton Abbas Local History Group

 We need to reach as wide an audience as possible to help us in this.
 See our Get Involved page.

-We have a Facebook page, a blog on this site, a regular monthly write up published in local media, monthly meetings, exhibitions, visits, and a promotional leaflet.
+We have a blog on this site, a regular monthly write up published in local media, a monthly Newsletter for members, monthly meetings, exhibitions, visits, and a promotional leaflet.

 We differ to many other local history societies in Dorset because we are actively researching the history of our village.
 Our meetings are taken up by presenting the results of our members findings.